markydoodled/Brushr/SECURITY.md

 ## Reporting a Vulnerability

-If You Find A Security Vunrability, Please Log A Issue On GitHub AND Use The Feedback Button.
+If You Find A Security Vunrability, Please Log A Issue On GitHub.
 A Fix Will Be Issued As Soon As Possible.